eli-beg/personalbudget/README.md

 It contains:

 - Registration form and user login to be able to register their operations.
-- Forms to be able to register the transactions, which can be Income or Expenses, and the detail that: "concept", " amount" and "date".
+- Forms to register the transactions, which can be Income or Expenses, and the detail that: "concept", " amount" and "date".
 -In the case of "Expenses", the registered operations can be categorized, creating categories and adding them as characteristics of the operation.
 Graphic visualization of categories and number of registered transactions of each one is added.
 -List of registered operations with data analysis: ordering (by "date" or "amount", ascending or descending), and filters according to "type of transaction" or "category" of expenses.
 - Visualization of total amounts of "Incomes", "Expenses" and "Total Balance".